FlintShadey/MDM4/README.md

 if it wont commit and the branches diverge One-time, just for this pull: git pull --no-rebase origin main

-if it wont commit and the branches diverge
-One-time, just for this pull:
-git pull --no-rebase origin main

 add a resposive ?image grren red light? that shows the internet connection to blue drawer